AbilarshViji/EmployeeDatabase/README.md

 Download the JAR file: [link for jar](https://github.com/AbilarshViji/EmployeeDatabase/raw/master/dist/EmployeeDatabase.jar)

+## Main Interface
+The program is divided into 4 tabs: view, add, edit, and remove.
+Navigate throughout the various tabs to accomplish the desired task.

 ## Viewing Employees
 To view the list of current employees press the ‘View Employee’ pane at the top of the program.